EdgarQuinones/Learn-Nmap/README.md

 # Learn Nmap

-Script that utilizes AI to make Nmap more efficient, and writes reports explaining its findings.
+A script that leverages AI to make Nmap more efficient, generating detailed reports that explain its findings.

+---

-## Main Idea
+## 🚀 Main Features

-- Takes user input (Host/network, and intrusion level (1-4))
+- **User Input:** Specify host/network and intrusion level (1-4)
-- Scans hosts for open ports/services
+- **Automated Scanning:** Detects open ports and services
-- Runs specific scripts based on services found
+- **Targeted Scripts:** Runs service-specific Nmap scripts
-- Writes a report on its findings, and steps to take next
+- **Reporting:** Produces actionable reports with next steps

+---

+## 🛠️ Usage Instructions

+### Linux

+1. Save the script as `setup.sh`
+2. Make it executable:
+    ```bash
+    chmod +x setup.sh
+    ```
+3. Run the script:
+    ```bash
+    ./setup.sh
+    ```

+### Windows

+- **Batch Script:**
+  1. Save as `setup.bat`
+  2. Right-click and select "Run as Administrator"

+- **PowerShell:**
+  1. Save as `setup.ps1`
+  2. Open PowerShell as Administrator
+  3. Run:
+      ```powershell
+      Set-ExecutionPolicy Bypass -Scope Process -Force; .\setup.ps1
+      ```

+**These scripts will:**
+- Install Nmap
+- Install Ollama
+- Start the Ollama service
+- Download the `llama3.1:8b` model (~4.7GB)
+- Set up everything needed to run `Learn-Nmap.py`

+---

-## Project Philosophy
+## 💡 Project Philosophy

-I built this because I love cybersecurity from a programming perspective.
-While I'm not the strongest under pressure during live penetration tests, I excel at methodical planning and tool development.
-My goal is to support security teams by creating flexible, helpful automation that enhances their capabilities.
+I created this project out of a passion for cybersecurity and programming.
+While live penetration testing can be stressful, I thrive in methodical planning and tool development.
+My aim is to empower security teams with flexible automation that enhances their capabilities.

-I hope security professionals will use these scripts, provide feedback on their strengths and weaknesses, and help me iterate toward increasingly useful tools.
-Thank you for taking the time to explore this project—I hope it proves valuable in your security work!
+I welcome feedback from security professionals to improve these scripts.
+Your insights help make this tool more useful for real-world security work.
+Thank you for exploring this project—I hope it adds value to your workflow!

+---

-## Contributing
+## 🤝 Contributing

-Feedback, bug reports, and suggestions are always welcome.
-This project grows stronger through community input and real-world testing.
+Feedback, bug reports, and suggestions are always appreciated.
+Community input and real-world testing make this project stronger!